So, a little bit about the photographer, me, which may debunk a few myths about photographers…

 Who taught me?

-The flip-side? – it’s 2019 so I do read the internet a lot to get ideas and tips about the nagging details about everyone’s favourite Brain Puzzle that is Photoshop.
+The flip-side? – it’s 2019 at the time of writing so I do read the internet a lot to get ideas and tips about the nagging details about everyone’s favourite Brain Puzzle that is Photoshop.
 I also regularly look and see what Ken Duncan, Peter Lik, Peter Eastway and many other photographers are doing and taking.
 I have Googled extensively to find out (and start from scratch) about Astro processing.

 Who do I follow?